Stably slice disks of links: Casson-Gordon invariants

 \end{enumerate} \end{theorem}

-In order to obtain the corresponding result for stabilising numbers, we start by stating four lemmas: the two first of which are due to Gilmer.
-The first lemma is crucial to extending characters on a $3$--manifold to a cobounding $4$--manifold.
+In order to obtain the corresponding result for stabilizing numbers, we start by stating four lemmas: the two first of which are due to Gilmer.
+The first lemma is crucial to extending characters on a $3$--manifold to a bounding $4$--manifold.

 \begin{lemma} If $M$ bounds a spin $4$--manifold $W$, then $\beta_M=\beta_1 \oplus \beta_2$, where~$\beta_2$ is metabolic and $\beta_1$ has an even presentation matrix of rank $\dim_\Q H_2(W;\Q)$ and signature $\sign(W)$.
 Moreover, the set of characters that extend to $H_1(W;\Z)$ forms a metabolizer of $\beta_2$. \end{lemma} \begin{proof} See~\cite[Lemma~1]{GilmerGenus}. \end{proof}